MarkD833/RCBUS-68xxx/README.md

 Pins 41-80 carry D8..D15 as well as the higher address bits.
 Pins 41..44 have been used to carry some 68000 specific signals.

-The current signal list is in the RCBus-68000 Pinout PDF.
+The current signal list is in the RCBus-68000_Pinout PDF file.

 ## Zilog compatability
 There is no intention to support any Zilog specific chips such as the PIO, SIO, CTC or KIO as their signals and timing are just too different.
 The PIO and SIO have equivalents in the 68230 and 68681 chips.
 The KIO has a sort-of equivalent in the 68901.
 A  CTC type chip may not be needed as the 68230 and 68681 have their own timers and the 68901 has 4 simple timers.